 Gold is a popular precious metal for investment purposes due to several reasons.
 One reason is that gold, throughout history, has been used as a substitute for money, which has led to many central banks still holding large reserves of gold.
 Because of this, gold is still a significant part of the economic system and is considered a very stable asset class that protects the owner against inflation, turbulent stock markets and other uncertainties in the financial system.
 Today, there are some 165,000 metric tons of gold in existence above ground, according to recent estimates.
 If every single ounce of this gold should be placed next to each other, the resulting cube of pure gold would only measure 20 meters in any direction.

 Gold differs from many other assets in the way that it is virtually indestructible, being one of the least reactive chemical elements, which means that all gold that has ever been produced, still exists.

-The price of gold is determined by supply and demand, but because gold can be re-used and production have long lead times, for example, opening a mine can take several years, demand plays a bigger role than the supply on the price development.
-Demand for gold is driven by several factors, but in general it can be said that the price correlates negatively with factors such as the stock market's rise and fall in inflation.
+The price of gold is determined by supply and demand, but because gold can be re-used and production have long lead times, as for example, opening a mine can take several years, demand plays a bigger role than the supply on the price development.